Criteria for Fermentor Designing

 - Small fermentation vessels of a few liters capacity are constructed from glass and/or stainless steel.

-- Very large fermentor is often constructed from mild steel lined with glass or plastic, in order to reduce the cost.
+- A very large fermentor is often constructed from mild steel lined with glass or plastic, to reduce the cost.

-- If aseptic operation is required, all associated pipelines transporting air, inoculum and nutrients for the fermentation need to be sterilizable, usually by steam.
+- If the aseptic operation is required, all associated pipelines transporting air, inoculum, and nutrients for the fermentation need to be sterilizable, usually by steam.

 - Most vessel cleaning operations are now automated using spray jets, which are located within the vessels.
 They efficiently disperse cleaning fluids and this cleaning mechanism is referred to as cleaning-in-place CIP.